This small Gaston County city is considering social district to grow its downtown

 LOWELL, N.C.
 (QUEEN CITY NEWS) — There could soon be another place to drink in public in Gaston County.
 Lowell city leaders are considering adopting a social district, but there are petitions circulating against the effort.

-“We have seen that others have used utilize it for more restaurants to come in their downtown,” City Manager Scott Attaway said.
+“We have seen that others have utilized it for more restaurants to come in their downtown,” City Manager Scott Attaway said.
 “We thought this might be a good tool.
-The Gaston Business Association hosted a session that gave us a lot of information on this, and we since that point forward, we’ve been looking at maybe this is a possibility for Lowell, maybe it’s not.”
+The Gaston Business Association hosted a session that gave us a lot of information on this, and since that point forward, we’ve been looking at maybe this is a possibility for Lowell, maybe it’s not.”

 Downtown Lowell has only one establishment that serves alcohol within the proposed boundaries of the social district.
 Miami Fusion Cafe just opened in September and the restaurant has applied for a license to serve beer and wine.